 If you need someone to look after your child for a short period of time, you might ask an older child, friend, or young person you know to do this.
 There are a number of factors to consider when choosing someone to babysit your child:

 - A person's age - Although there is not a legal age where a person can babysit, the NSPCC urge caution if using anyone under the age of 16, as someone of this age may not have the maturity or authority to be left in charge safely.

 - Experience - Would your babysitter know how to respond in an emergency?
 If you have more than one child or a child with additional needs, have they any experience of this type of care?

 - How do they interact with your child? - You could ask your child afterwards how it went, to give you an idea whether this would be an appropriate arrangement in future.

 The NSPCC recommends parents trust their intuition, and to not be afraid to ask who they can contact for references.

 More information about what to think about when choosing a babysitter is available on our babysitting page.

 Asking a childcare professional to babysit

-You may find it more reassuring to ask someone who already looks after your child on a formal basis to babysit, for instance a staff member at a nursery.
+You may find it more reassuring to ask someone who already looks after your child on a formal basis to babysit, for instance a staff member at their nursery.